sszew/Google-Data-Analytics-Capstone-Project-Cyclistic/README.md

 # Google Data Analytics Professional Certificate Capstone Project (Cyclistic) - Scottie Szewczyk

 This page contains my capstone project for the Google Data Analytics Professional Certificate program.
-For this project, I analyzed 12 months of ride data, encompassing more than 5 million observations, for a fictional rideshare bicycle company called Cyclistic in order to determine the ways in which riders of different membership types used the company’s bicycles differently.
+For this project, I analyzed 12 months of ride data, encompassing more than 5 million observations, for a fictional rideshare bicycle company called Cyclistic.

-The Google Slides presentation that contains my full analysis can be found here: https://docs.google.com/presentation/d/1Aq0FibYiF0786xv_BOLffQiyBRzEG5hCepiRGYpT9Ag/edit?usp=sharing
+**The goal of this analysis was to understand how annual Members and Guest riders used the company’s bikes differently.**

 In order to showcase my capabilities with different software, I completed the project multiple times, using different tools each time:

 1) **R programming:** First, I conducted the data analysis and created the visualizations entirely in R Studio.
-The visualizations in the Google Slides presentation were the ones I created in R studio.
-My R script can be found by clicking the "R Script" link above.
+My R script can be found by opening the Markdown file szewczyk_google_capstone_R.md

 2) **Python:** Next, I conducted the analysis and created the visualizations again using Python.
-My Python script can be found by clicking the "Python Script" link above, and the visualizations can be found at the following link: https://docs.google.com/presentation/d/1FRIlXF3MGY4bXbPSo82U8E5tIOP7QimZ9cz8aGTnfuY/edit?usp=sharing
+My Python script can be found by opening the Jupyter Notebook file szewczyk_Google_Capstone_python.ipynb

 3) **SQL** and